cinaxriver/cinaxriver/README.md

-connecting the dots @ clade.club
+connecting the dots @ https://clade.club and https://rewinds.xyz